-Healthy hint: If you’re on Nutrisystem, don’t fret—our diet foods are free of these four ingredients!
+Healthy Hint: If you’re on Nutrisystem, don’t fret—our foods are free of these four ingredients!

 1. High Fructose Corn Syrup (HFCS)

 What it is: Corn syrup is processed to turn some of its glucose into fructose, a simple sugar that gives many fruits their sweetness.
 Its creation was a cost-saving measure: Processed corn and its derived ingredients are typically cheaper than granulated sugar.

 What it’s in: It’s the major sweetener in mass market, full-calorie sodas, but HFCS is lurking everywhere—it’s in breads, cereals, stuffing mixes, condiments, cookies, cough syrups, crackers, yogurt, and even relish.
 Check the label; it’s often ingredient number one.

 Why you should avoid it: A 2012 survey and study found that Americans consume about 55 pounds of HFCS stuff every year, and it could be a source of obesity.
 HFCS could possibly make you gain more weight—and more of that weight potentially could be fat—than with other sweeteners.
 In a study from Princeton University, rats given HCFS gained significantly more weight than rats who ate table sugar, even when the calories were equal between the two groups.
 In the same study, it was found that long-term consumption of HCFS led to increases in body fat, especially around the abdomen, as well as increases in triglyceride levels in the blood.
 In this long-term study, male rats with access to HCFS gained 48 percent more weight than those on a normal diet plan.